In their more than 100-million-year history, there has never been a more important decade for the future of tropical forest ecosystems.

-Partnerships for Forests and the Blended Finance Taskforce invite you to join an online event on mobilising capital for forests and sustainable land use through innovative and blended finance solutions.
+Recognising this, Partnerships for Forests and the Blended Finance Taskforce joined forces on 28 July for an online event on mobilising capital for forests and sustainable land use through innovative and blended finance solutions.

 Over half the world’s GDP depends on nature and its services, generating around $44trn in economic value.
 But despite a growing understanding of our reliance on nature, it is still deeply undervalued: it is largely missing from the bottom line and investors do not yet see nature as an investable asset class.